ClearGate-Int/Burp_Collector/README.md

 #### Developed by: Sagiv

 # Features
-1. Extract API Endpoints based on the XML/JSON Content-Type in the response (SOAP, REST and GraphQL).
+1. Extract API Endpoints based on the XML/JSON Content-Type in the response (SOAP, REST, and GraphQL).
 2. Collect --bitrix result to JSON file with body and parameters for Postman Application
 3. Extract PATHs and Possible APIs from the response body.
 4. Extract URLs from the response body.
 5. Extract Secrets (AWS/Google/Firebase,etc').
 6. Collect JSON files based on Burp response via REGEX
+7. Collect Subdomains based on Burp response via REGEX to Excel file.
+8. Collect JS/MAP URLs based on Burp response via REGEX to Excel file.
-7. Convert Postman files to Excel
+9. Convert Postman files to Excel
-8. Create a tailored wordlist for your target
+10. Create a tailored wordlist for your target

 # Installation: